hasura/learn-graphql/tutorials/frontend/react-apollo/tutorial-site/content/queries/2-create-query.md

 + export {GET_MY_TODOS};
 ```

-Then, we wrap the new functional component with `Query` passing our graphql query.
+Then, we wrap the new functional component with `Query` passing our GraphQL query.

 Woot!
-You have written your first GraphQL integration with React.
+We have written our first GraphQL integration with React.
 Easy isn't it?

 How does this work?
 -------------------